space-wizards/RobustToolbox/docs/Map Format.md

 * `name`: A name.
 Simple huh.
 Can be left out.
 * `author`: Authorship info.
 Also simple.
 Can be left out.

+### The `tilemap` section

+Numeric tile IDs are not guaranteed to be consistent between different versions of the game.
+As such, each map file that contains grids must also contain a `tilemap` section, mapping tile definition names to the tile IDs used to encode them in the `grids` section.

+The section is a map of numeric ID: tile definition name.

 ### The `grids` Section

 Contains data for all the grids.
 The section is an ordered sequence.
 Each sequence is made up of a single grid's data.
 That data: